-This article will give you help on how to improve your scores for the ACT Math test.
+This article will go over some excellent ACT math tips and help you to improve your scores for the ACT Math test.

 Like the other sections, the score of your ACT Math ranges between 1 to 36.
 It is determined by the number of questions that you answer correctly.
 This means there are no penalties for guessing.